mtsch/Ripserer.jl/joss/paper.md

 * Easy extensibility through a documented API.

 ![Example visualizations.
 The plot on the left shows the three main representative cocycles in the data.
-The right plots show the persistence diagram and the first persistence barcode.](figure.pdf)
+The right plot show the persistence diagram.](figure.png)

 Ripserer.jl provides a way to hook into its persistent homology algorithm through an API at various stages in the algorithm.
 This allows researchers to experiment with different